 Sea and Society, Master's Programme

-A programme where students, teachers, researchers, and practitioners from different disciplines come together to learn, exchange, and create new knowledge about the sustainable use of the sea and its resources.
-As a student, you will benefit from this transdisciplinary approach and develop a broad skillset for a career in marine and maritime authorities, industry, environmental courts and multidisciplinary marine sciences, and be prepared to respond to increasingly complex challenges resulting from humans’ interaction with the sea.
+Sea and Society is a transdisciplinary programme where students, teachers, researchers, and professionals from different disciplines come together to learn, exchange, and create new knowledge about the sustainable use of the sea and its resources.

 Building a strong transdisciplinary toolset